Atlantic Puffin

 Fun Facts for Kids

-• Due to the striking appearance, large colorful bill, waddling gait, and their behavior Atlantic puffins have been given a number of endearing names including "clowns of the sea" and "sea parrots", and juvenile puffins may be called "pufflings".
+• Due to their striking appearance, large colorful bill, waddling gait, and behavior Atlantic puffins have been given a number of endearing names including "clowns of the sea" and "sea parrots", and juvenile puffins may be called "pufflings".

 • The Atlantic puffin is the official bird symbol for the Canadian province of Newfoundland and Labrador.